bveldhuyzen/bolus-sim/README.md

 # bolus-sim-multitool
 BASH Bolus Calculator Simulator Multitool for insulin pumps with bolus calculator available in The Netherlands.
-Accepts selected $DEVICE user settings and status entries.
+Accepts $DEVICE user settings and status entries.
 Utilizes the C-style arbitrary precicion calculator app to simulate the insulin bolus calculations of selected device.
 For educational purposes only.

 The simulator is interactive and allows to select for simulation of the insulin bolus calculations of the following devices: